-From The South Take the M25 to Junction 12 and merge onto the M3 follow the M3 to the end then follow onto the A316 through Richmond and 6 roundabouts till just before Hammersmith Cemetery on the left at the lights take a left into Lower Richmond Road and go on through three roundabouts and just after St Marys Church at the crossroads take a left into Castelnau/A306 and continue on over Hammersmith Bridge to cross the river.
-Follow the road under the Page | 22 Page \\\\\ 22 \\\\ A4 then turn right into Hammersmith Road then after 100 yards take a slight right into Butterwick at Loreol then at the lights take a left onto the A4 and follow it for a mile then at the lights before the metro Bank (on the right) take a right then at the Fulham Bar take a right onto Fulham Road then take second right after the Esso Station to the ground.
-If you want to park your car then use Smugglers Way, London SW18 1DB car park there is usual a number of spaces and there is security walking around and it only a fifteen minute walk to the ground or a short bus ride Airports & Public Transports to the Ground For those coming by the airports below are the quickest I know to the ground:
+From the South Take the M25 to Junction 12 and merge onto the M3 follow the M3 to the end then follow onto the A316 through Richmond and 6 roundabouts till just before Hammersmith Cemetery on the left at the lights take a left into Lower Richmond Road and go on through three roundabouts and just after St Marys Church at the crossroads take a left into Castelnau/A306 and continue on over Hammersmith Bridge to cross the river.
+Follow the road under the A4 then turn right into Hammersmith Road then after 100 yards take a slight right into Butterwick at Loreol then at the lights take a left onto the A4 and follow it for a mile then at the lights before the metro Bank (on the right) take a right then at the Fulham Bar take a right onto Fulham Road then take second right after the Esso Station to the ground.
+If you want to park your car then use Smugglers Way, London SW18 1DB car park there is usual a number of spaces and there is security walking around and it only a fifteen-minute walk to the ground or a short bus ride Public Transports to the Ground

-Take the train to any of the main stations in London and then take the District Line and alight at Fulham Broadway Underground Station at the entrance turn left and then take the third on the left and follow it down to the ground.
+→ 6 mins Take the train to any of the main stations in London and then take the District Line and alight at Fulham Broadway Underground Station at the entrance turn left and then take the third on the left and follow it down to the ground.

+\rightarrow 12 mins

 Take the London Overground to West Brompton Railway Station and it is around a 12 minute walk to the ground from West Brompton station so you turn right outside the station, then right again under the Arch into Brompton Cemetery and walk on through the Cemetery and Stamford Bridge is five minutes in front of you but If it is a night game then turn right after the cemetery into Finborough Road then past it then bear right into Ilford Road past the theatre and after a half-mile, turn right onto the Fulham Road the ground is on the left after 200 yards.

+Admission

+Adults - £25 - 75 Over 65's - £17 Under 20s - £15

+Page 26

+Crystal Palace

+Ground - Selhurst Park, Park Road London, SE25 6PU

+Main Telephone No: 0208 7686000

+Ticket Office: 0871 2000071

+Capacity: 26,300 (all seated)

+Pitch Size: 110 x 74 yards

+Team Nickname: The Eagles

+Year Ground Opened: 1924

+Undersoil Heating: Yes

+Shirt Sponsors: Cinch

+Kit Manufacturer: Macron

+Website: www.cpfc.co.uk

+Programme: £4